Lucretia Mott: Early anti-slavery efforts

-Mott was involved in a number of anti-slavery organizations, including the Philadelphia Female Anti-Slavery Society, the Pennsylvania Anti-Slavery Society (founded in 1838), the American Free Produce Association, and the American Anti-Slavery Society.

 World's Anti-Slavery Convention

 In June 1840, Mott attended the General Anti-Slavery Convention, better known as the World's Anti-Slavery Convention, in London, England.
-In spite of Mott's status as one of six women delegates, before the conference began, the men voted to exclude the American women from participating, and the female delegates were required to sit in a segregated area.
+Despite Mott's status as one of six women delegates, before the conference began, the men voted to exclude the American women from participating, and the female delegates were required to sit in a segregated area.
 Anti-slavery leaders did not want the women's rights issue to become associated with the cause of ending slavery worldwide and dilute the focus on abolition.
 In addition, the social mores of the time denied women's full participation in public political life.
+Even so, Mott "made many telling addresses" at the convention.
 Several of the American men attending the convention, including William Lloyd Garrison and Wendell Phillips, protested the women's exclusion.
 Garrison, Nathaniel Peabody Rogers, William Adam, and African American activist Charles Lenox Remond sat with the women in the segregated area.
 Activists Elizabeth Cady Stanton and her husband Henry Brewster Stanton attended the convention while on their honeymoon.
 Stanton admired Mott, and the two women became united as friends and allies.

 One Irish reporter deemed her the "Lioness of the Convention".
 Mott was among the women included in the commemorative painting of the convention, which also featured female British activists: Elizabeth Pease, Mary Anne Rawson, Anne Knight, Elizabeth Tredgold and Mary Clarkson, daughter of Thomas Clarkson.
-Benjamin Haydon the painting's creator had intended to give Mott a prominent place in the painting.
-However during a sitting on June 29, 1840, to capture her likeness, he took a dislike to her views and decided to not use her portrait prominently.
+Benjamin Haydon, the painting's creator, had intended to give Mott a prominent place in the painting.
+However, during a sitting on June 29, 1840, to capture her likeness, he took a dislike to her views and decided to not use her portrait prominently.